MasoniteFramework/orm-docs/models.md

     table.primary('id')
 ```

-Your model is now set to use UUID4 as primary key.
+Your model is now set to use UUID4 as a primary key.
 It will be automatically generated at creation.

 You can change UUID version standard you want to use: